blazium-engine/blazium-docs/tutorials/best_practices/project_organization.rst

 Importing
 ---------

-Blazium versions prior to 3.0 did the import process from files outside the project.
-While this can be useful in large projects, it resulted in an organization hassle for most developers.

-Because of this, assets are now transparently imported from within the project folder.
+Assets are transparently imported from within the project folder.

 Ignoring specific folders
 ~~~~~~~~~~~~~~~~~~~~~~~~~